pragyagupta333/SQL_Concepts/06_DataWarehouse_part_1.md

 ## Advantages
 - Data redundancy is less with less disk space
 - Easier to maintain as updates needs to be made on less tables due to effective normalization

 ## Disavantages
 - Dimension tables are normalized due to which performance might be slow due to many joins

+## When to use Snowflake Schema ?
+When there is hierarchical relationships among dimension attributes like in E-commerce where separate dimension tables for each level of the hierarchy (e.g., category, subcategory, product) needs to be created

 ## Galaxy Schema / Fact Constellation
 Galaxy Schema uses multiple fact tables connected with shared normalized dimension tables.